Querétaro F.C.: Querétaro F.C. still in Primera División

 On March 5, 2022, during a match between Querétaro and Atlas, a riot broke out between fans attending the match at Querétaro's stadium.
 Video posted on social media showed groups of men beating, kicking, dragging and stripping victims.
-According to the Querétaro state's civil protection agency, at least 22 men were injured.
+According to the Querétaro state civil protection agency, at least 22 men were injured.
 League play for the following day was suspended, and the next Monday, five officials from the police and civil defence were suspended, the private company who were hired by the club would also have its contracts cancelled, and a ban on attending away games may be imposed on Querétaro fans.

 On 8 March 2022, the Liga MX banned fans from attending Queretaro's home matches for up to a year, as well as banning its barras (a group or club of fans) for up to three years, and also required Queretaro to be sold to another owner after its then-current owners, Manuel Velarde, Gabriel Solares, Alfonso Solloa, Javier Solloa, and Greg Taylor, were banned from conducting league-related activities for up to five years.
 It has since been transferred to Grupo Caliente, which also owns Club Tijuana, in which the group must sell Queretaro by the end of the year, otherwise, the league will take ownership of the club.
 It was also fined MX$1.5 million (US$70,450) and its youth and women's teams must play all matches behind closed doors.